thoughtspot/thoughtspot.github.io/_admin/data-modeling/change-index.md

 If you need to, you can work with ThoughtSpot Support or your Customer Success Engineer to configure new cluster defaults.

+Additionally, you can configure certain aspects of ThoughtSpot's indexing behavior from the Admin Console.
+Refer to [Managing search and SpotIQ settings]({{ site.baseurl }}/admin/ts-cloud/search-spotiq-settings.html#search).

 ## Understand the indexing behavior for Worksheets
 For Worksheets, you can only choose whether or not to index the column.
 You cannot choose an index type.
 When viewing a Worksheet, toggle the **SUGGEST VALUES IN SEARCH** option on or off.